HoTrungQuan2004/ParkingAreaManage/Readme.md

 This is the project to storage information about liecens plate and entry time of vehicles in parking area by using AI Thinker ESP32-CAM, geminiAI, and firebase.
+The dataset will be displayed through a web app that receives data from firebase messaging.

 # Workflow summary:
 - The ESP32-CAM boots and connects to WIFI